AmSmart/FoodAI/README.md

 Built with Xamarin.Forms and Azure Cognitive Services

 ## Motivation
-The motivation behind this project is based on this problem statment:
+The motivation behind this project is based on this problem statment :arrow_down:
 >  Assessing the nutritional contents of individual food choices against standards and providing recommendations in order to prevent all forms of malnutrition. **

 <div align='center'>